dsohk/rancher-devsecops-workshop/docs/part-3.md

 ```
 Click on Fork Icon on top right hand window pane & select your own account where the repo will be forked.

+Once the above 2 Repo are forked, those repo are available in your GitHub account.
+You can check your Repositories to validate.

 ## Setup my Sonarqube